Exceptional Points and Resonance in Black Hole Ringdown

 Moreover, the \texttt{2QNM} model is unstable within our fitting strategy.
 In Fig.~\ref{fig:fitting}, where the initial seeds are set to $\omega_0$ and $\omega_1$, the \texttt{2QNM} fit already drifts far from the correct QNM values.
 This behavior worsens when the initial seeds are replaced by the original $n=0,1$ Schwarzschild frequencies.
 By contrast, the EP models remain robust: although Fig.~\ref{fig:fitting} uses $\omega_c$ as initial seeds, we also recover the expected EP frequency when starting from the Schwarzschild fundamental mode.
 These results confirm the EP signatures and highlight the advantage of first-principles EP models in fitting strategies.

-{\bf {\em Conclusion and discussion.}}~We proposed an EP framework for BH ringdown as an essential extension of conventional QNM paradigm, motivated by the recent surge of interest in EP-related phenomena in gravitational physics~\cite{Motohashi:2024fwt,Cavalcante:2024kmy,Cavalcante:2024swt,Oshita:2025ibu,Lo:2025njp,Yang:2025dbn,Takahashi:2025uwo,Berti:2025hly,Chen:2025sbz,Kubota:2025hjk,Cavalcante:2025abr,Cao:2025afs}.
-Within this framework, we performed a comprehensive investigation of the resonance associated with avoided crossings near EPs~\cite{Motohashi:2024fwt}, scrutinizing its frequency- and time-domain signatures by considering a phenomenological model of a BH with environmental matter.
+{\bf {\em Conclusion and discussion.}}~Extending the conventional QNM paradigm, we propose an EP framework for BH ringdown based on first-principles calculations that incorporate the non-Hermitian structure of the problem.
+Motivated by the recent surge of interest in EP-related phenomena in gravitational physics~\cite{Motohashi:2024fwt,Cavalcante:2024kmy,Cavalcante:2024swt,Oshita:2025ibu,Lo:2025njp,Yang:2025dbn,Takahashi:2025uwo,Berti:2025hly,Chen:2025sbz,Kubota:2025hjk,Cavalcante:2025abr,Cao:2025afs}, we investigate the resonance associated with avoided crossings near EPs~\cite{Motohashi:2024fwt}, analyzing its frequency- and time-domain signatures using a phenomenological model of a BH interacting with environmental matter.

-Key results include the direct demonstration of the resonant amplification of QNM amplitude contributions in the time domain and the near-coalescence of eigenfunctions, providing a clear near-EP manifestation of non-Hermitian physics in gravity.
-The hyperboloidal framework is crucial here, as it casts the QNM problem into a well-defined Hilbert space~\cite{Zenginoglu:2011jz,PanossoMacedo:2024nkw,Gajic:2024xrn}, yielding QNM eigenfunctions that are regular and finite in the exterior region.
-We further showed that the EP framework accurately captures the resonant waveform over the relevant timescales.
-Moreover, the EP frequency, i.e., the averaged value between the resonance QNM frequencies in the near-EP regime, is the physically relevant observable.
-This first-principles approach enables substantially more robust fitting than conventional QNM models.
+Our analysis demonstrates the resonant amplification of QNM contributions in the time domain and the near-coalescence of eigenfunctions, providing a clear manifestation of non-Hermitian physics in gravity.
+The hyperboloidal framework plays a central role by casting the QNM problem into a well-defined Hilbert space~\cite{Zenginoglu:2011jz,PanossoMacedo:2024nkw,Gajic:2024xrn}, where eigenfunctions remain regular and finite in the exterior region, allowing the characteristic eigenfunction coalescence of EPs to be demonstrated explicitly.
+We further show that the EP framework accurately captures the resonant waveform over the relevant timescales.
+In particular, the EP frequency—given by the average of the two resonant QNM frequencies in the near-EP regime—emerges as the physically meaningful observable, enabling substantially more robust waveform fitting than conventional QNM models.

-The resonance associated with avoided crossings universally arises near EPs and may enhance the observability of new physics, as explicitly demonstrated in axion-BH systems~\cite{Takahashi:2025uwo}.
-Our results open the way to a systematic treatment of this emergent non-Hermitian signature in BH ringdown, to be explored further in future high-precision GW observations.